TheRenegadeCoder/sample-programs-website/docs/languages/befunge/index.md

 ---

 Welcome to the Befunge page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.

+This article was written by:

+- Jeremy Grifski
+- Ron Zuckerman
+- Stuart Irwin

 ## Description